Azure/PSRule.Rules.Azure/docs/upgrade-notes.md

 - A custom baseline.
 - An environment variable.

-To locate any configurations, search for the old option names within your Infrasturcture as Code repo.
+To locate any configurations, search for the old option names within your Infrastructure as Code repo.

 New name                                  | Old name                             | Available from
 --------                                  | --------                             | --------------